denizhadzi/BILLS-/README.md

 In the backend of the application there are 8 .py files:

-- app.py (main file that runs the main function and controls the page behavior)
+- **app.py** (main file that runs the main function and controls the page behavior)

-- helpers.py ( in  which the apology function and login decorator are defined which are then used in the main file)
+- **helpers.py** ( in  which the apology function and login decorator are defined which are then used in the main file)

-- calculatin_bill.py ( in which all the  functions that collect, modify, create, and send email data with help of the google API are defined )
+- **calculatin_bill.py** ( in which all the  functions that collect, modify, create, and send email data with help of the google API are defined )

-- elektro.py, plin.py, rtv.py, staninvest.py, telemach.py (these files contain functions that go through every message in the Gmail label for the specific provider and then temporarily open the .xml attachment with the invoice information in it and then search through the data in that attachment for the date and costs of the invoice for that month) with the help of the functions defined in the calculatin_bill.py.
-All of the functions return a dictionary (for example {'2022-12': 30.9, '2022-11': 29.0, '2022-10': 18.99, '2022-9': 41.84, '2022-8': 59.27}) with date/month as a key and the costs of the invoice for that date as a value.
-When all is done, all the messages that are checked are moved to another label.
+- **elektro.py**, **plin.py**, **rtv.py**, **staninvest.py**, **telemach.py**: These files contain functions that go through every message in the Gmail label for the specific provider.
+The functions temporarily open the .xml attachment with the invoice information and search through the data in that attachment for the date and costs of the invoice for that month.
+All of the functions return a dictionary, for example: {'2022-12': 30.9, '2022-11': 29.0, '2022-10': 18.99, '2022-9': 41.84, '2022-8': 59.27}, with date/month as a key and the costs of the invoice for that date as a value.
+When all is done, all the checked messages are moved to another label.

 ### Tables